 - Communications using satellites or with astronauts on the International Space Station

 - Emergency preparedness and disaster communications

 - Message handling and delivering

 - Specialty service such as medical/amateur radio service or pilot/amateur radio service

 - Building, repairing and testing antennas, radios and other equipment

 - Teaching and helping others learn about ham radio

 Consider Joining SCRA

-We are the oldest and largest ham radio club in our area, with over 100 members.
+We are the oldest and largest ham radio club in our area, with over 250 members.
 We have monthly meetings and provide members with many opportunities for ham radio related activities throughout the year.
 Sonoma County Radio Amateurs wants you to succeed and join us as licensed amateur radio operators.
 We love to welcome new members to our club.
-You don’t have to have a license to join, and visitors interested in amateur radio are always welcome at our meeting.
+You don’t have to have a license to join, and visitors interested in amateur radio are always welcome at our meetings.

 WE WELCOME YOU TO THE EXCITING WORLD OF AMATEUR RADIO!